archinetai/audio-diffusion-pytorch/README.md

 ```

 ## Diffusion Autoencoder
 Autoencode audio into a compressed latent using diffusion.
-Any encoder can be provided as long as it has `out_channels` and `downsample_factor` attributes that can be used to infer the original audio length from the latent.
+Any encoder can be provided as long as it subclasses the `EncoderBase` class or contains an `out_channels` and `downsample_factor` field.
 ```py
 from audio_diffusion_pytorch import DiffusionAE, UNetV0, VDiffusion, VSampler from audio_encoders_pytorch import MelE1d, TanhBottleneck